koeves/koeves.github.io/blog/docker-bash.md

    And now you have a shell :)

-   Useful for: running valgrind or any other currently not supported applications that otherwise runs fine on Linux
+   Useful for: running valgrind or any other currently not supported applications that otherwise runs fine on Linux.